Common tourist scams in India

 The old switcheroo

-When trying to get change for a larger currency bill, or while paying for something, the perpetrators of these scams to be aware of in India will either palm a few notes and say you haven’t paid enough, or switch your currency note for a counterfeit one.
-Counting the notes while paying or declaring that you just withdrew them from an ATM are good ways of avoiding scams.
+When trying to get change for a larger currency bill, or while paying for something, the perpetrators will either palm a few notes and say you haven’t paid enough, or switch your currency note for a counterfeit one.
+Counting the notes while paying or declaring that you just withdrew them from an ATM are good ways of avoiding currency scams.

 The road fee